 In a nutshell

-A programme that gets to the heart of many of the most significant challenges faced by governments and organisations across the globe, business and economics equips you with highly employable skills and prepares you for a career in a variety of industries.
+A programme that gets to the heart of many of the most significant challenges faced by governments and organisations across the globe, BSc Business and Economics equips you with highly employable skills and prepares you for a career in a variety of industries.
 You will study this undergraduate course at our Salford campus close to Manchester city centre.

-Economics is a consistently central topic of media discussion and, throughout the programme, you will study real examples and examine the implications of the theories explored in the real-world of economics.
+Economics is a central topic of media discussion and, throughout the programme, you will study real examples and examine the implications of the theories explored in the real-world of economics.
 With a curriculum that is career-focused and industry-informed, you’ll learn how to translate insights from economic models into business strategies and economic policies.

 Studying these complementary subjects together provides an excellent introduction to business management and economics and gives you the knowledge required to succeed in high-level and rewarding employment.